deeplook/filereader/README.rst

 This code is not yet packaged or installable in any sense, being simply a prototype, and was tested only on Python 3.5.

+The self-test shown below does actually run on the online version of Pieter's book mentioned above after fetching it first from github (this will use the ``requests`` package which is the only external dependency).

 Sample output (self-test)